Week 9 Collective Practice and Curatorial Development

 🐱Developing Collective Curatorial Project

-During the collaborative curatorial process, we spent a significant amount of time researching the artists and their works.
-This made me realise that a curatorial idea should not be developed independently of the artwork, but needs to be grounded in a deep understanding of the artist’s practice and intentions.
-Rather than simply selecting works based on visual preference, it is important to consider how the artist conceptualises their work and how meaning is constructed through their practice.
-This process of research and discussion helped me recognise that curating is not only about organising objects in space, but about interpreting and translating the artist’s ideas into an exhibition context.
-This also reflects the idea that curating involves the interpretation and mediation of artistic practice (O’Neill, 2012).
+During the collaborative process, we spent significant time researching the artist and the selected works.
+This made me realise that a curatorial idea should not be developed independently from the artwork, but grounded in the artist’s practice and intentions.
+Rather than selecting works through visual preference, we needed to consider how meaning was constructed through the artist’s materials, imagery and references.
+This reflects O’Neill’s idea that curating involves the interpretation and mediation of artistic practice (O’Neill, 2012).

-Within the group, I was responsible for measuring the exhibition space and recording spatial data at the In Vitro Gallery, which helped inform how the exhibition could be installed.
-I also contributed to the initial creative discussions, developing a proposal for a solo artist exhibition and offering suggestions for the curatorial direction of The Tower of Autophagy.
-In the later stages, I took on the role of producing the final graphic layout, including the overall visual presentation of the exhibition.
+Within the group, I was responsible for measuring the exhibition space and recording spatial data at In Vitro Gallery, which helped us understand how the exhibition could be installed.
+I also contributed to early creative discussions, developed a proposal for a solo artist exhibition, and offered suggestions for the curatorial direction of The Tower of Autophagy.
+In the later stages, I worked on the final graphic layout, including the main image, colour palette and overall visual presentation.

 (Designed by Xiaobao Ye, 404 Collective)